In the Realms of the Unreal (film): Summary

-An obscure janitor during his life, Darger is known for the posthumous discovery of his elaborate 15,145-page fantasy manuscript entitled The Story of the Vivian Girls, in What is Known as the Realms of the Unreal, of the Glandeco-Angelinnian War Storm, Caused by the Child Slave Rebellion, along with several hundred watercolor paintings, collages and other drawings illustrating the story.
+An obscure janitor during his life, Henry Darger is known for the posthumous discovery of his elaborate 15,145-page fantasy manuscript entitled The Story of the Vivian Girls, in What is Known as the Realms of the Unreal, of the Glandeco-Angelinnian War Storm, Caused by the Child Slave Rebellion, along with several hundred watercolor paintings, collages and other drawings illustrating the story.

 Content

 The film's style is atypical of a documentary.
 Because there are only three known photographs of Darger, and because of his reclusive lifestyle, the film is mostly a narrated biographical account, accompanied by animated versions of events from his magnum opus, which is also surveyed in detail.
 Interviews with his few neighbors and other acquaintances are included.
-The film's use of a child actor as its narrator is also unconventional as Dakota Fanning was only seven years old when she narrated the film.
+The film's use of a child actor as its narrator is also unconventional - Dakota Fanning was only seven years old when she narrated the film.